 Gastric balloons work to reduce the available room in your stomach for food, causing you to eat less.
 The balloon also slows the passage of food and water in your stomach, causing you to feel full quicker and for a longer period of time.
 The post-op diet is the most effective component of long-term weight loss.

 The balloon only remains within the stomach for 6 months (one year in the case of Spatz) and then it is removed.
 At that time the patient can decide if they are satisfied with the results or would like to proceed with a more aggressive surgery.

-As with any weight loss procedure or regime, proper diet is extremely important after placement of the gastric balloon to ensure success.
-Here we will go over the recommended diet, starting with the requirements immediately following the procedure, then transitioning to a healthy diet that can bring long-lasting results when adhered to.
+As with any weight loss procedure or regime, a proper diet is extremely important after the placement of the gastric balloon system to ensure success.
+Here we will go over the recommended gastric balloon diet, starting with the requirements immediately following the procedure, then transitioning to a healthy diet that can bring long-lasting results when adhered to.

 - 100% fruit juice (no added sugar) – clear juice (apple, white grape, cranberry) – dilute 50/50 with water

 - Crystal Light, vitamin zero water, Powerade Zero, propel, or other sugar-free flavored beverages